Availeth/Availeth/README.md

-- 👋 Hi, I’m @Availeth
+👋 Hi, I’m @Availeth
-- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Full-Stack
+ I’m currently a Frontend Developer
-- 💞️ I’m looking to collaborate on Mindblowing projects
+ I’m looking to collaborate on Mindblowing projects
-- 📫 How to reach me avalethoyebade@gmail.com
+📫 How to reach me avalethoyebade@gmail.com

 <!---
 Availeth/Availeth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.